keen/keen-tracking.js/README.md

 # keen-tracking.js [![Build Status](https://travis-ci.org/keen/keen-tracking.js.svg?branch=master)](https://travis-ci.org/keen/keen-tracking.js)

+**Important:** This project is not yet released.
+We're building this in public, in open collaboration with our customers and community members!

+**Also important:** This library has several key differences from [keen-js](https://github.com/keen/keen-js), including method names and [client initialization](#connect).
+Read on to learn more!

 Why are we splitting this functionality out of [keen-js](https://github.com/keen/keen-js)?
 Tracking and Analysis+Dataviz are two distinct workflows and it rarely makes sense for these tools to be duct-taped together.
 Monolithic codebases bring more heartache than nirvana.

 This [example setup](#example-setup) demonstrates how to put this library to work.